Olawale29/30daysJavaScript/README.md

 - Window Methods
 - Date Object

-Inside the exercise3 sub-directory, you can find exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts covered on day 3.
+Inside the exercises sub-directory, you can find exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts covered on day 3.

 # Day 4